 He has starred in various critically acclaimed projects, including Peaky Blinders, Ripper Street and Unforgotten.
 As a filmmaker, Jassa produced a segment of the world record breaking feature film 50 Kisses and award-winning short film Modern Man.
 His directorial debut Heart's Ease was completed in early 2018 and has screened at film festivals worldwide, including San Diego International Film Festival and London Short Film Festival.
 It also picked up two Best Film awards.

 Jassa became an ambassador for Child Poverty Action Group in 2013 after attending an event at the House of Lords.
 The evening, hosted by fellow ambassador Simon Callow, explored the parallels that exist between the life and works of Charles Dickens and the activities of CPAG.
 In August 2018, Jassa completed a solo trek of the 96 mile West Highland Way in support of CPAG, raising over £2600.

-Paul is CPAG's Housing Ambassador and Group Chief Executive of Orbit, an organisation with the purpose of 'Building Communities'.
-It does this through the provision of a wide range of housing care and support services, the delivery of over 1,000 new homes annually, and investment in creating vibrant communities for people to live in.
+Paul has been CEO of the Law Society since June 2018.
+Prior to that he was Group Chief Executive of Orbit, an organisation with the purpose of 'Building Communities' through the provision of a wide range of housing care and support services, the delivery of over 1,000 new homes annually, and investment in creating vibrant communities for people to live in.

-“From my experience in housing, I am acutely aware of the effect of poverty on children’s physical health, emotional wellbeing and educational attainment.
-My worry is that despite all the main political parties continuing to commit to eradicate child poverty by 2020, it is likely that the figure will rise from its current level of 3m to top 5 million by this date.
+“From my experience in housing, I am acutely aware of the effect of poverty on children’s physical health, emotional wellbeing and educational attainment."